hitoshi-watase/sercrod/docs/reference/directives/event-focus.md

      - $event and $e refer to the native focus event.
      - el and $el refer to the focused element.
-     - Other reads first consult the Nablla scope; if a name is not found there, the proxy falls back to the global window.
+     - Other reads first consult the Sercrod scope; if a name is not found there, the proxy falls back to the global window.

    - Evaluates the expression with this proxy scope using the event evaluator.
    - Catches and logs any errors so that one failing handler does not break other updates.

-6. After the expression runs, Nablla decides how to update the host:
+6. After the expression runs, Sercrod decides how to update the host:

    - It consults the configured set events.non_mutating to see whether the event should cause a re-render by default.
    - The update modifier forces a re-render even if the event is configured as non mutating.
    - The noupdate modifier suppresses updates even if the event is normally treated as mutating.
    - For focus, this means you can opt into or out of re-rendering per handler by using these modifiers.

-7. Nablla either triggers a lightweight children update or a host level update according to its update strategy and then returns control to the browser.
+7. Sercrod either triggers a lightweight children update or a host level update according to its update strategy and then returns control to the browser.

-Finally, Nablla records the handler in an internal map so that subsequent re-renders can remove or replace it cleanly.
+Finally, Sercrod records the handler in an internal map so that subsequent re-renders can remove or replace it cleanly.

 #### Use with form fields and UI state